-The EES should document the proponent's consideration of relevant alternatives and include an explanation of how specific alternatives were shortlisted for evaluation within the EES.
+The EES should document the proponent's consideration of relevant alternatives, including the "no project" scenario, and include an explanation of how specific alternatives were shortlisted for evaluation within the EES.
 The EES should investigate and document the likely environmental, social and economic effects of the alternatives, particularly where these offer a potential to achieve beneficial environmental, social and economic outcomes and are capable of meeting the objectives of the project.
 The discussion of relevant alternatives should include: